-Authority records consist of four major components: the authorized form of the entity, variant forms (i.e. synonyms), attributes and information about the entity, and source information to support the choices made in establishing the entity.
-Authority records can be formatted using various metadata encoding standards.
+Authority records can be formatted for electronic storage, transmission, and retrieval using various metadata encoding standards.
 Libraries primarily encode authority records using the MARC 21 format for authority data.
-Figure 2 illustrates a MARC authority record for a person entity.
-Each piece of information in the MARC record is housed in a numeric tag that is machine-readable (see Figure 5).
-The form of the personal name established in the 100 tag is the authorized form for this person, meaning that anytime an information resource by or about this person is added to the library catalog the metadata description for the item will use this exact form of their name.
-The 4XX tags contain variant forms of the name that provide “see from” references to guide patrons and staff to the established form in the 1XX tag.
-5XX tags generate “see also” references that represent a relationship between the entity in the authority record and another established entity such as a recognized pseudonym under which the author also writes.
+The MARC encoding standard uses machine-readable numeric tags to record various kinds of metadata.
+The numeric tags recorded in a MARC authority record are organized into classes as shown in Figure 3.
+In a MARC name authority record for a person entity (see Figure 4), the authorized access point is recorded in the 100 tag.
+The authorized access point is the established form for an entity that would be recorded in a bibliographic record anytime an information resource by, about, or otherwise associated with this person is added to the library catalog.
+(See Figure 5 for an example bibliographic record using authorized access points).
+Variant access points are recorded in the 4XX tags (the “X” referring to any numeral; e.g., 410, 411, or 430) and provide “see from” references to guide patrons and staff to the authorized access point in the 1XX tag.
+Relationships from one entity to another are recorded in the 5XX tags and generate “see also” references, such as a related corporate body or a recognized pseudonym under which an author also writes.

+[Figure 3 near here]

+[Figure 4 near here]

+[Figure 5 near here]

-Within the authority record, 3XX tags contain attributes associated with the person including related locations (e.g. birth and death place), areas of professional activity or expertise, occupation, associated organizations, gender, language, and fuller form of the name.
+Within the MARC authority record, 3XX tags contain attributes associated with the person including related locations (e.g., birth and death place), areas of professional activity or expertise, occupation, associated organizations, gender, language, and fuller form of the name.
 The 6XX tags provide additional notes that guide catalogers in using the data in this record.
 In particular, the 670 tag identifies sources that show evidence for the decisions and metadata included in the record.
-Most importantly, these sources provide evidence for the form of the name chosen in the 1XX field.
+Most importantly, these sources provide evidence for the forms chosen in the 1XX and 4XX fields.
 Tags 000, 001, 005, and 008 represent fixed field data to identify information about the record itself, including the type of record, when the record was created, and how the record can be used.
 Tags 010 and 035 are control numbers that uniquely identify the authority record in library systems and databases and facilitate record overlay when updating authority records.
 Tag 040 identifies the language of description and the content standard for the metadata.
 It also identifies the institutions that contributed to the creation and maintenance of the record.
 Dates related to the entity, including birth and death dates, are coded in the 046 tag.
 Any 9XX tags store local information specific to the source database for the record.
-In addition to personal names, authority records are created for place names, corporate bodies, families, series, works, expressions, topical and geographic subjects, and genres.
-The MARC format provides a sophisticated encoding standard for recording, maintaining, and sharing authority metadata.
+In addition to personal names, MARC authority records are created for place names, corporate bodies, families, series, works, expressions, topical and geographic subjects, and genres.
+The MARC 21 format for authority data provides a sophisticated encoding standard for recording, maintaining, and sharing authority metadata.

 How authority control is used in libraries